+The internal thermal noise performance can be divided into 'intrinsic' and 'extrinsic' categories.
 The intrinsic sources of thermal noise derive from mechanisms which are taken to be beyond experimental improvement, such as the internal losses and thermoelastic effects in the test mass material, although the size and shape of the mass and reflected beam will influence the observed thermal noise.
 The polish and reflective coating on the mirror, though an active field of research at present, may also prove to be intrinsic by this definition.
 Intrinsic noise is an input parameter to the suspension design.
 The extrinsic sources of noise derive from things that are done to the test masses, such as attachment to the suspension.
 We require that the extrinsic sources of noise not significantly increase the thermal noise set by the intrinsic sources where internal thermal noise limits interferometer sensitivity.